 ]]>

-River Runoff Creates a Buffer Zone for Ocean Acidification in the Gulf of Mexico /river-runoff-creates-a-buffer-zone-for-ocean-acidification-in-the-gulf-of-mexico/ Tue, 15 Feb 2022 20:19:37 +0000 /?p=28939 A new study by scientists at NOAA’s Atlantic Oceanographic and Meteorological Laboratory (AOML) and Northern Gulf Institute (NGI) has revealed the alkalinity of river runoff to be a crucial factor for slowing the pace of ocean acidification along the Gulf of Mexico’s northern coast.
+River Runoff Creates a Buffer Zone for Ocean Acidification in the Gulf of America /river-runoff-creates-a-buffer-zone-for-ocean-acidification-in-the-gulf-of-mexico/ Tue, 15 Feb 2022 20:19:37 +0000 /?p=28939 A new study by scientists at NOAA’s Atlantic Oceanographic and Meteorological Laboratory (AOML) and Northern Gulf Institute (NGI) has revealed the alkalinity of river runoff to be a crucial factor for slowing the pace of ocean acidification along the Gulf of America’s northern coast.
 This valuable, first-time finding may be indicative of ocean carbon chemistry patterns for other U.S. coastal areas significantly connected to rivers.

 ]]>